 Dark Side of Social Media and Stock Market

 The attitudes, feelings, and opinions others express impact them since they also ingest the same.
-Scientific research demonstrates that people frequently consider these online facts they consume while making decisions or taking action- leading to false depictions through stock market bubble.
+Scientific research demonstrates that people frequently consider these online facts they consume while making decisions or taking action- leading to false depictions through the stock market bubble.

 A significant increase in stock prices that do not correspond to an increase in the value of the companies whose stocks represent is known as a stock market bubble.
-A company's business fundamentals, including its earnings, growth rate, and similar criteria, should be used to calculate its valuation.
+A company's business fundamentals, including earnings, growth rate, and similar criteria, should be used to calculate its valuation.
 A bubble is characterised by speculation and exhilaration.
-The most recent well-known illustration of a stock market bubble may be the dot-com bubble of the late 1990s
+The most recent well-known illustration of a stock market bubble may be the dot-com bubble of the late 1990s.

 High hopes for a new digital economy drove a boom in tech equities.
-Nearly all of the technology stocks that had progressed in value during the years fell when those expectations were not met, or the underlying businesses went bankrupt.
+Nearly all of the technology stocks that had progressed in value during the years fell when those expectations were unmet or the underlying businesses went bankrupt.
 It may be argued that the 2021–2022 decline in high-growth tech stock prices was proof of a bubble.

 All stock market bubbles eventually deflate, resulting in an abrupt and significant drop in stock values.
 While a bubble can burst for several reasons, stock market crashes frequently happen after a substantial credit source closes.
-The primary cause of the housing bubble burst in 2008, which started a worldwide financial crisis, was a reduction in credit.
+The primary cause of the housing bubble burst 2008, which started a worldwide financial crisis, was a reduction in credit.

 Economic Analysts agree that there are five stages of a financial bubble: